brodycj/android-sqlite-ndk-native-driver/README.md

 # Android SQLite NDK native driver

 Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from static methods of `SQLiteNDKNativeDriver` class.
+Intended for use with: [`brodybits / android-sqlite-native-ndk-connector`](https://github.com/brodybits/android-sqlite-native-ndk-connector)

 Based on: